What Makes a Good Product Roadmap?

 Best Practices for Creating an Effective Product Roadmap

-Best Practice #1: Present a Visual Product Roadmap.
+Best Practice #1: Present a Visual Product Roadmap

-For an external roadmap that you plan to share with investors, you should convey your strategic thinking and be structured in a way that presents confidence but still leaves doors open for innovation and agile responsiveness, without jeopardizing your financing rounds.
+For an external roadmap that you plan to share with investors, convey your strategic thinking and structure it in a way that presents confidence but still leaves doors open for innovation and responsiveness, without jeopardizing your financing rounds.

 Below is an example of an external roadmap format:

-Best Practice #3: Share Your Product Roadmap.
+Best Practice #3: Share Your Product Roadmap

 To external customers, a product roadmap shows that you value their input and care about their needs.
 By sharing a roadmap externally, you signal that their awareness is a crucial part of your product’s success, which increases the likelihood of purchase.
 Additionally, it’s an opportunity to engage with customers and emphasize your brand story.